 A case closed without seller resolution is any case the seller is unable to resolve with the buyer prior to the buyer asking us to step in and help with a request, or escalating a case to PayPal for review, and eBay or PayPal determines the seller is responsible.

 Here are the minimum case requirements all sellers are expected to meet.
 The percentage requirement applies after the account has exceeded the maximum number of occurrences.

 Fair performance evaluation

-To measure your overall performance accurately, we look at your performance holistically, excluding a set number of low detailed seller ratings and buyer protection cases based on the number of transactions you've had in the last 12 months.
-We also consider a buyer's pattern for opening cases and leaving low detailed seller ratings—and protect you when necessary.
+To measure your overall performance accurately, we look at your performance as a whole.
+We also consider a buyer's pattern for opening requests and cases and leaving low detailed seller ratings—and protect you when necessary.

 What happens if you don't meet the standards?